shobhi1310/MedConnect/readme.md

 Upcoming features
 -----------------
-Updates will include incorporating additional Jetpack components and updating existing components as the component libraries evolve.
+These features are supposed to be released in the next update.

+* Advanced Payment of Booking.
+* Cancellation of Booking.
+* Rating of Medical Shops.
+* Feedback Forum
+* Complaint Forum

-Interested in seeing a particular feature of the Android Framework or Jetpack implemented in this app?
+Interested in seeing a particular feature of the Android Framework in this app?
 Please open a new [issue](https://github.com/shobhi1310/MedConnect/issues).

 ## Maintainers